LesterGallagher/LesterGallagher.github.io/app-development.md

 lang: ''

 ---
-The development of a mobile or web app is done in three different stages.
+The development of a mobile app or web app is done in three different stages.

 * Domain assessment
 * Design